meshcloud/meshcloud-docs/docs/meshstack.identity-provider.md

 ### Azure AD (AAD)

-You can also use the plain Azure Active Directory to setup IDP authentication.
-In order to do so follow these steps:
+To set up Azure Active Directory for IDP authentication follow these steps:

-1. Create a new App registration in AAD.
-You can choose a display name like `meshcloud SSO`.
-Define the redirect URI that will be provided by meshcloud.
-It is individual per meshcloud installation.
+1. Create a new non-galery Enterprise Application in AAD ([Microsoft Documentation](https://docs.microsoft.com/en-us/azure/active-directory/app-provisioning/use-scim-to-provision-users-and-groups#getting-started)) with display name `meshcloud SSO` or similar.
+2. Open the App Registration for `meshcloud SSO`.
+Navigate to Authentication and add a new Platform of Type Web.
+Enter the redirect URI for your meshStack that was provided by meshcloud.
-2. Provide "Application (client) ID" and "Directory (tenant) ID", that is shown in the Overview screen of your new app registration, to meshcloud.
+3. Share "Application (client) ID" and "Directory (tenant) ID", that is shown in the Overview screen of your new app registration, with meshcloud.
-3. Create a client secret via "Manage -> Certficates & Secrets".
-This secret must also be provided to meshcloud.
+4. Create a client secret via "Manage -> Certficates & Secrets".
+This secret must also be shared with meshcloud.
-4. After the secret is configured in the identity broker by meshcloud, an Azure admin needs to provide admin consent for the `User.ReadAll` permission of the app registration via Azure Portal.
+5. Wait until the secret is configured in the identity broker by meshcloud.
+6. Provide admin consent for the `User.ReadAll` permission of the app registration.

 ### Google Cloud Directory (GCD)